Resource Database

 It's normal for kids to feel sad, act grumpy, or be in a bad mood some of the time.
 But when a bad mood or sadness lasts for weeks or longer, and when there are other changes in a child's behavior, it might be depression.

-The Saskatchewan Health Authority offers a comprehensive webpage regarding depression in children and teens.
+Offers a comprehensive webpage regarding depression in children and teens.

-Children, Youth, and Depression The Canadian Mental Health Association shares information on what depression looks like in children and youth and what can be done about it.
+The Canadian Mental Health Association shares information on what depression looks like in children and youth and what can be done about it.

-Depression in Children and Teens This pediatrician-run website provides information regarding recognizing depression, types of depression, ways you can support your child, and addressing suicidal thoughts.
+This pediatrician-run website provides information regarding recognizing depression, types of depression, ways you can support your child, and addressing suicidal thoughts.

 Apps can support recovery, but are not a replacement for professional help (please be aware of privacy limitations when using apps).